STAT-JET-ASU/STT1810BasicStatistics/SyllabusSchedule/Fall2023/STT1810F23Syllabus.md

 #### **Bulletin Description**

-STT1810 is an introduction to statistical problem solving.
+STT 1810 is an introduction to statistical problem solving.
 Topics include organization and presentation of data; measures of location, variation, and association; the normal distribution, sampling distributions, and statistical inference.
 Emphasis will be on conceptual understanding and interpretation of results rather than theoretical development.
 Statistical software will be utilized in the analysis of data and in the development of statistical and probabilistic concepts.
 STT 1810 is not open to students with credit for STT 2810, STT 2820, STT 3850, or STT 4811.
 (NUMERICAL DATA; COMPUTER; *GEN ED: Quantitative Literacy*)

 Prerequisite: MAT 1010 or higher.
 Demonstrated readiness for college-level math.

-This course is 100% web-based and will hold synchronous class meetings using Zoom, so you should be comfortable using a computer and must have reliable access to a computer and internet connection.

 #### **Course Learning Goals**

 1. Students will demonstrate effective use of selected descriptive statistics methods.
 2. Students will demonstrate effective use of selected inferential statistics methods.
+3. Students will effectively discuss the roles of randomness in statistical processes.
-3. Students will effectively communicate using statistical frameworks and vocabulary.
+4. Students will effectively communicate using statistical frameworks and vocabulary.
-4. Students will use statistical thinking to evaluate scholarly research and popular media.
+5. Students will use statistical thinking to evaluate scholarly research and popular media.
-5. Students will demonstrate preparedness for continued statistics coursework or research.
+6. Students will demonstrate preparedness for continued statistics coursework or research.

 Participation in STT 1810 is also designed to meet the following [General Education Learning Goals]((https://universitycollege.appstate.edu/programs/general-education-program/program-goals)).